takepayments Review: The Best Payment Solution for UK Businesses?

 takepayments’ pricing is bespoke, so you’ll need to request a quote to know your exact PDQ machine costs and software charges.

-The provider prides itself on offering flexible and competitive pricing that’s adapted to the needs of each individual businesses.
+The provider prides itself on offering flexible and competitive pricing that’s adapted to the needs of each business.
 However, we recommend you compare your takepayments quote with quotes from other providers to ensure you really are getting the best deal.

 Here’s an overview of the different fees and charges you can expect from takepayments: